Persuading hair and beauty clients to have an allergy alert test can be tricky.

-- Because you are a professional.
+- You are a hair & beauty professional.

 Cast a marketing eye over allergy skin tests

-But your clients don’t.
+But not all your clients do.

-1. Solid marketing foundations pay dividends
+#1.
+Solid marketing foundations pay dividends

-First accept that some groundwork is called for.
+First accept that some marketing groundwork is called for.
 You can’t expect clients’ views to magically change overnight.

-2. Don’t dodge the allergy test issue
+#2.
+Don’t dodge the allergy alert test topic

-No-one wants to be told last minute that they must visit the salon before their eyebrow tint or colour service.
+No-one wants to be told last minute that they must visit the salon before their eyebrow tint or hair colour service.

-Tempting as it can be, don’t be coy, and don’t beat around the bush.
-The sooner allergy testing is raised the sooner you can start to convert it into a salon positive.
+Tempting as it can be, don’t be coy and don’t beat around the bush.
+The sooner allergy testing is raised, the sooner you can start to convert it into a salon positive.

 So educate your team to be upfront about skin testing and why it is so important for their client’s safety.